Walks leaflets are available to download below with a small donation.

 A lovely walk that starts with great views to the north and descends, across some lovely heathland, to a wooded stream-lined valley.
 There are stands of fine large beech trees and some sweet chestnut coppice.
 It is about 3 km with some gentle slopes.

 Walk 5.
 Old Airstrip

 An unusual level walk that explores the largest heathland block on the west side of the Forest.
 This area was heavily used by the military in WWII leaving a legacy of an airstrip and a very valuable wildlife habitat.
 There are one or two easy slopes and a flat area along the airstrip (this portion of the route is prone to being very wet after rain).
 This walk is 4 km.
 From Long car park the route is suitable for sturdy prams and wheelchairs.
-Due to copyright issues this map is only available from the Forest Centre.

 Walk 6.
 Broadstone Amble

 Our most popular walk as it starts from the Forest Centre and takes in heathland, streams and woodland along with fine views to the North Downs.
 This walk has way marks and is 3 km.
 There is one very steep slope and the return is a long but gentle climb.
 This area is used extensively by school children for field trips so PLEASE clean up after your dog.

 Two walks through open heathland that begin at one of the Forest's iconic hill-top clumps.
 This area has evidence of diverse human uses over the last 2,000 years from pre-Roman occupation to the Cold War.
 Two short walks of 2.2 km or 3.5 km.